Hill-Lab/Mito-MGN-Scripts/README.md

 > Boxplots were generated from the dataset
 >> nuclear_v_cyto.R is the R script used to process the CellProfiler output .csv files

->> nuclear_v_cyto.html is the compiled HTML report from all 6 replicates tested
+>> nuclear_v_cyto.html is the compiled HTML report from all 6 replicates tested for this manuscript